Per- and poly-fluoroalkyl substances (PFAS)

 There is no current evidence that suggests an increase in overall cancer risk.

 There has been one study that observed an increased risk of testicular and kidney cancer in one group of people exposed to PFAS.
 However, this may have been caused by other factors and the evidence has not been confirmed by other studies.
 Although the evidence for causing cancer is very weak and inconsistent, it is still important to not completely rule out PFAS as a cause.
-For further information on PFAS and human health, read the PFAS Expert Health Panel – Report to the Minister, March 2018.
+For further information on PFAS and human health, read the PFAS Expert Health Panel – Report to the Minister, March 2018 (PDF 5248).

 How you are exposed to PFAS?